Our highly capable and caring faculty inspire our students on a daily basis.

 Paul Penna DJDS provides our children with an education that tells them, shows them and involves them.
 The words integrated and arts-based are meaningful.
 The magic that happens in our classrooms is created by our magnificent teachers and supported by dedicated staff.
 The school’s commitment to inspiring curiosity, honouring diversity and creating community is alive in everything that happens in our gem of a private school.
 Creative methodology, rooted in Jewish values, sends our children out into the world as well-prepared, independent, free-thinking young people.

-David has been practicing law and solving problems at major corporations for the last ten years.
+David Blumberger: David has been practicing law and solving problems at major corporations for the last 12 years.
 David is a true generalist with experience dealing with a wide range of corporate commercial, advertising and marketing, intellectual property, technology, licensing, franchising, real estate, procurement, M&A, compliance and litigation issues.
 Prior to moving to an in-house legal role, David was an associate at a large downtown Toronto law firm.
 David has an H.B.A. from The Richard Ivey School of Business at The University of Western Ontario and an LL.B from Osgoode Hall Law School.
-David is a father to Samantha currently enrolled in Grade 4, and Lily who joined our SK class in September 2020.
+David is a father to Samantha currently enrolled in Grade 7, and Lily in Grade 3.

-Scott is a long-time Ontario public servant with a focus on public policy.
+Scott Greene: Scott is a long-time Ontario public servant with a focus on public policy.
 Prior to working for the Government of Ontario, Scott worked in consulting, with a focus on IT systems in the public sector, in both New York and Toronto.
 In addition, he started his career as a policy analyst with the City of New York’s Office of the Mayor.
 Scott is a graduate of the University of Rochester (B.A.) and the London School of Economics and Political Science (MSc).
-Married to Sarah Lambert, they have three children: Rafi (who graduated Paul Penna DJDS in 2018), Bess (who graduated Paul Penna DJDS in 2020) and Ezzy (Grade 4).
+Married to Sarah Lambert, they have three children: Rafi (who graduated Paul Penna DJDS in 2018), Bess (Class of 2020) and Ezzy (Grade 7).
 Scott is also a former co-President of the Parent Association and Board Member.

 Lisa holds an MBA from the Rotman School of Management, University of Toronto, a BComm from McGill University, and is a certified Project Management Professional.

-Daniel is a trial lawyer and the principal of Naymark Law, a litigation boutique law firm.
+Daniel Naymark: Daniel is a trial lawyer and the principal of Naymark Law, a litigation boutique law firm.
 He has experience in a broad range of commercial and civil disputes, public interest litigation and regulatory matters.
 He opened Naymark Law in 2015 after working at a Bay Street firm for several years and clerking at the Superior Court of Justice in Toronto.
 He holds a JD (2008) from the University of Toronto and a B.A. from Huron College at Western University.
 Daniel has been active as a board member and volunteer with several non-profit organizations, both in and out of the legal community.
-He is the father of a daughter currently in Grade 2 and son who will be joining our SK class in September.
+He is the father of a daughter currently in Grade 6 and son in Grade 3.